Term 1 Artisan Program: October, January & April Intake.

 We offer an October intake for anyone wishing to complete the entire Foundations Program.
 For those interested in the stand-alone Artisan Program, you can join us in October, January or April.

 Each program runs Monday to Friday 9am to 5pm for 10-weeks.
-You will also have access to the school facilities on Tuesday Nights, Thursday Nights and Saturdays if space is available.

 Day 1: On the first day of your journey, we’ll begin with the basics.